Indians in Germany: Modern era

 Germany has become a popular destination for higher learning, and of the total student population in Germany about 12% are International students.
 Hundreds of schools in India have signed up to teach students German as their primary foreign language as part of an effort by Germany's top technical colleges to attract more Indian students.
 As a result, there has been a steady increase in the Indian student population in Germany which has quadrupled in 7 years since 2008.
-Of these, more than 80% Indian students pursue their studies or research in the STEM fields i.e., Science, Technology, Engineering and Mathematics.